-Audio Signal for Speaker The audio signal for the speaker is generated by IC204 (VOUTAUXP ball).
-This signal is post-volume-control decoupled by C238 and fed to the audio power amplifier.
-Audio Power Amplifier The signal from C238 is fed to the audio power amplifier IC200.
-IC200 has 22 dB of gain and a differential output configuration.
+Audio Signal for Speaker

+The audio signal for the speaker is generated by IC204 (VOUTAUXP ball).
+This signal is post-volume-control filtered by R273 and C243, fed to a preamplifier IC201 and then to the audio power amplifier.
+IC201 has a gain of 20 dB.

+For issue 03 main boards, the audio signal is post-volume-control decoupled by C238 and fed directly to the audio power amplifier.

+Audio Power Amplifier

+The signal from IC201 (or C238) is fed to the audio power amplifier IC200.
+IC200 has 27 dB of gain (22 dB for issue 03 main boards) and a differential output configuration.
 Gain is configured by the resistors R260 and R259.
 When operational, the output bias voltage for IC200 is approximately half the radio supply voltage.
 When not operational, the output becomes high impedance.

-Control of Audio Power Amplifier Power up, power down, and muting of IC200 is controlled by one signal from the digital section, DIG AUD PA EN.
+Control of Audio Power Amplifier

+Power up, power down, and muting of IC200 is controlled by one signal from the digital section, DIG AUD PA EN.
 The network consisting of Q200, R254 and R256 converts the digital signal to the single three-level analog signal required by IC200.
 A "pop-free" audio PA on/off control is activated by a fast transition on the MODE pin of IC 200.

-Control of Internal Speaker Audio The differential signal to the internal speaker can be disconnected by dual-MOSFET IC207, under control of the digital signal DIG INT SPK INH.
+Control of Internal Speaker Audio

+The differential signal to the internal speaker can be disconnected by dual-MOSFET IC207, under control of the digital signal DIG INT SPK INH.

 The external speaker audio signal is permanently connected to the output of IC200.

+Microphone Signals

-Microphone Signals There are two microphone source signals: ■ ACC MIC AUD from accessory connector internal speaker as a microphone The biasing for electret microphones is provided by a filtered 3.0V supply via R226.
+There are two microphone source signals:

+- ACC MIC AUD from accessory connector - internal speaker as a microphone

+The biasing for electret microphones is provided by a filtered 3.0V supply via R226.
 The components R209 and C202 provide the supply filtering.
 The microphone inputs to IC204 (VINAUXP, VINAUXN, VINNORP and VINNORN balls) are differential.
 The negative inputs are decoupled to the filtered 3.0V supply by C215 and C216.
 The positive input of ACC MIC AUD is biased to approximately 1.5V by R229 and R232.
 AC coupling and DC input protection is provided by C213.

 The microphone signal from the internal speaker is converted from differential to single/ended by IC202 and then fed to VINNORP ball of IC204 as the internal microphone signal.

-Accessory Audio Input The accessory audio input signal ACC AUD TAP IN is DC-coupled to the ADC input of IC205.
+Accessory Audio Input

+The accessory audio input signal ACC AUD TAP IN is DC-coupled to the ADC input of IC205.
 R241 combined with internal clamping diodes in IC205 provide DC protection for the ADC input.
 IC205 provides the input biasing of approximately 1.5 V.